 The process of using your assets to pay for nursing home care is called Medicaid spend down.
-Medicaid will pay for care once your assets are “spent down” to a certain state level.
+Medicaid pays for nursing home care once your assets are “spent down” to a certain state level.
 Every state has different asset levels.
-Generally speaking, though, the level is $2,000 of assets.
-Once this level has been attained, you will be eligible for Medicaid.
-We know; that practically leaves you destitute.
-You worked hard for your money.
-Now it is gone.
+Generally speaking, though, the asset level is $2,000 or $3,000.
+It’s not much.

-Ways To Protect Your Assets From Nursing Home Costs
+Ways To Protect Your Final Expense Insurance From Nursing Homes

 - the high premium expense